Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 - Functions to parse incoming message topics, which populate structs with crucial message information.
 - Default values for MQTT connect keep alive and connection port.

+To better understand the responsibilities of the user application code and the Embedded C SDK, please take a look at the [State Machine diagram](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/iot/mqtt_state_machine.md), which explains the high-level architecture, SDK components, and a clear view of SDK x Application responsibilities.

+For more details about the Azure IoT Hub, see the following [Azure IoT Hub documentation](https://docs.microsoft.com/azure/iot-hub/).
+For more details about the Azure IoT Device Provisioning Service (DPS), see the [Azure IOT DPS documentation](https://docs.microsoft.com/azure/iot-dps/).

 **NOTE**: This Embedded C SDK requires a different programming model as compared to the earlier version of the [C SDK](https://github.com/Azure/azure-iot-sdk-c).
-To better understand the responsibilities of the user application code and the Embedded C SDK, please take a look at the [State Machine diagram](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/iot/mqtt_state_machine.md), which explains the high-level architecture, SDK components, and a clear view of SDK x Application responsibilities.

 ### Documentation